 Dumbbell Shrugs

-Use adjustable dumbbells, which will allow for greater resistance than body weight, leading to increased muscle mass and strength in the upper back and neck.
+Use dumbbells to allow for greater resistance than body weight, leading to increased muscle mass and strength in the upper back and neck.

 - Hold a dumbbell in each hand, arms at your sides.